12 min read

 By Jacqueline Novogratz

-She is one of the most well-known impact-driven entrepreneurs herself, and over her lifetime she’s interacted with and encountered thousands of others.
-This book is an easy read that’s ripe with reflections and advice on approaches to work that involves serving others.
+She is one of the most well-known impact-driven entrepreneurs herself, and over her lifetime, she’s interacted with and encountered thousands of others.
+This book is an easy read that’s ripe with reflections and advice on approaches to work that involve serving others.

 If you are curious about what separates the most prolific and determined social entrepreneurs from others, this book by Jacqueline acts as the guide.